Healthy UNH Blogger: Suzanne Hogan , All Entries

 To find a trail near you, try looking on Scout Me.
 They have tons of places all around the area and even show a map of all locations.

 Hike your way to better health!
-Learn the benefits and a few tips!Tagged In: active, bone density, cardio, Fitness, Healthy UNH, Hiking, Mental Health, Outdoors, safety, Suzy Hogan
+Learn the benefits and a few tips!Tagged In: active, bone density, cardio, Fitness, Healthy UNH, Hiking, Mental Health, mental wellness, Outdoors, Physical Activity, safety, Suzy Hogan

 By: Suzanne Hogan